 Anna grew up speaking Ukrainian and Russian and playing the violin from age 6.
 “Violin is like a drug,” she said.
 “You can’t stay away from it.
 I really can’t live without it.”

 She moved to the Czech Republic at age 13 to live with her mother.
 When a friend decided to be an exchange student in the United States, Anna liked the idea.
 She ended up spending her senior year in high school at Jefferson Forest, in nearby Forest, Va.

 Anna will graduate next spring with majors in political science and in music, and she currently carries a 3.87 grade point average.
-She has participated in five musical theatre productions and in five major performances of the Lynchburg College Choral Union, as well as in numerous presentations, competitions and performances.
+She has participated in five musical theatre productions and in five major performances of the University of Lynchburg Choral Union, as well as in numerous presentations, competitions and performances.
 She plays in the Ad Astra Trio, the Community Chamber Orchestra, and is in the first violin section of the Lynchburg Symphony Orchestra.
 She also serves as concertmaster for the LC Wind Symphony and the Orchestra.

 “She is a serious scholar, as evidenced by the range and depth of the research projects she has undertaken,” said Dr. Julius Sigler, vice president of academic affairs.
 “She has written major papers on abortion, on the history of stringed instruments, on the war on terrorism, and on the role of religion in politics.
 She presented a paper titled ‘Bravissima: Virtuosity and the Concert Violinist,’ at last spring’s Student Scholar Showcase.”

 Anna’s senior thesis is on how the evangelical movement affects politics.
 Her decision to add political science to her music major occurred after taking “Quest for Justice,” from Dr. Tim Meinke her freshman year.
 That class also laid the foundation for her thesis.